 We are happy to announce a new Alexa skill builder, which provides a more intuitive interface for you to easily create engaging Alexa skills.
 You can also use this tool to build natural dialogs to provide more intelligent responses to user requests.[Read More]

 We are excited to announce our new beta testing tool for Alexa skills which makes it easy for you to get beta feedback on your skill.
-You can now invite thousands of users to test your Alexa skill and provide feedback before you publish your skill.[Read More]
+You can now invite users to test your Alexa skill and provide feedback before you publish your skill.[Read More]

 Today's post is by Sam Morgan, Head of Education at Makers AcademyRead More]